python/pymanager/README.md

 # Contributions

-Contributions are welcome under all the same conditions as for CPython.
+Contributions are welcome under all the same conditions as for CPython, see the [Python Developer's Guide](https://devguide.python.org/) for more information.

 # Release Schedule